LESSON 6

 We are interested in Noah, of course, because he (and his family) are the only ones who will survive the flood judgment--a hat-racking of the genealogical tree that has developed to this point.
 Noah, indeed, "walked with God" (6:9) just as Enoch had done--he is a "righteous" man.
 He was righteous enough to go to the tremendous effort of obeying God in the seemingly absurd command that he build an ark.
 Here is another application of Genesis that still applies today--the act of obeying God can lead to doing some things that will make absolutely no sense to one's neighbors.
 It's a good bet that Noah was probably the butt of the whole list of "stupid pet tricks" of his day as God sent him all those animals as the first storm clouds began to appear.

 Is the flood story real, or simply a parable?
-The Bible claims no eye witnesses.
-Some people seek the remains of the ark, believeing that this enterprise will force the masses to believe the Bible.
+The Bible claims no eyewitnesses.
+Some people seek the remains of the ark, believing that this enterprise will force the masses to believe the Bible.
 They have missed the lesson of Lazarus in Luke 16:29, and are best identified as "arkaeologists," rather than archaeologists.
+Seme scholars, in fact, regard the flood narrative as the closest that the bible ever comes to "myth" because of its strangeness.

-Let us not miss that the flood judgment, as severe as it was, did not have a measure of God's grace.
+Let us not miss that the flood judgment, as severe as it was, did not lack a measure of God's grace.
 Noah and his family survived to continue the story.

 Genesis 4-5 | Genesis 9-11